wtfutil/wtf/_site/content/posts/modules/security.md

 ---

-Displays some general information about the state of the machine's wifi connection, firewall, and DNS settings.
+Displays some general information about the state of the machine's wifi connection, firewall, DNS settings, and logged-in users.

 <img src="/imgs/modules/security.png" width="320" height="192" alt="security screenshot" />